rtuhpc/hpc-platform/doc/hpc.md

 Users access the HPC cluster RUDENS remotely using secure shell (SSH) protocol or HTTPS web-terminal.
 Work with the cluster occurs via a dedicated server (login node) with the Linux command-line interface and job management tools.

 #### Web-terminal access
 Open OnDemand (OOD) portal provides a web-based terminal in your browser.
 No SSH password or keys are required.
+It will use the same identity you provided when connected to the Waldur self-service portal.
 A simple file browser with upload/download functionality is available in OOD.

-Go to our OOD portal ([https://ood.hpc.rtu.lv/](https://ood.hpc.rtu.lv/)) and look for the Clusters tab.
+Go to our OOD ([https://ood.hpc.rtu.lv/](https://ood.hpc.rtu.lv/)) or press `Access resource` button in the self-service portal and look for the Clusters tab.
 Select `RUDENS Shell_access`.

 ![OOD](images/web-terminal.png)